 Customer Due Diligence (CDD)

-Once customer identities are confirmed, users are subject to further checks via Anti-Money Laundering (AML) screening, and comprehensive comparisons with 3rd party databases, known as multi-bureau checks.
-For example, a user’s residency could be compared against a partnered database of a credit bureau.
+Once customer identities are confirmed, users are subject to further checks via Anti-Money Laundering (AML) screening and comprehensive comparisons with third-party databases, known as multi-bureau.
+For example, a user’s residency could be compared against a credit bureau’s partnered database checks.

 Feedback and Result Interpretation